 For more information about Communicable Disease Prevention Plans or for assistance in drafting yours, please reach out to a member of our Occupational Health and Safety Group or our Labour, Employment & Human Rights Group.

-Kimia Jalilvand is a summer articling student in the Vancouver office of Lawson Lundell LLP.
-She is interested in exploring all practice areas and has a particular interest in Litigation and Dispute Resolution and Labour ...
+Kimia Jalilvand is an articled student in the Vancouver office of Lawson Lundell LLP.
+She has a particular interest in regulatory law and commercial litigation.

 Lawson Lundell's Labour and Employment Law Blog provides updates on the most recent legal developments impacting the Canadian workplace and offers practical tips for employers.
 We cover a range of topics, including labour relations, employment law, collective bargaining, human rights, employment standards, employment equity, workers' compensation, business immigration, privacy, occupational health and safety and pensions and employee benefits.